 89%Based on the skill's description, can an agent find and select it at the right time?
 Clear, specific descriptions lead to better discovery.

-This is a solid description with excellent trigger terms and a clear 'Use when' clause that makes it easy for Claude to select.
-The main weakness is that the 'what' portion could be more specific about the concrete steps involved in the release workflow (e.g., version bumping, changelog updates, tagging).
-Overall it performs well for skill selection purposes.
+This is a solid skill description with excellent trigger terms and completeness.
+Its main weakness is that it could be more specific about the concrete actions performed during the release workflow (e.g., version bumping, tagging, changelog generation).
+The distinctiveness is strong due to the project-specific naming and platform references.

 Suggestions

-Add specific concrete actions to the description, e.g., 'Bumps version numbers, updates changelog, creates git tags, and publishes crates to crates.io and creates GitHub releases.'
+Add specific concrete actions the skill performs, e.g., 'Bumps version numbers, creates git tags, publishes crates to crates.io, and creates GitHub releases' to improve specificity.

 | Dimension | Reasoning | Score |